rm25282/IntelligentCreditScoring/README.md

 ## Design

 There are four services that mimic the Bank account system, Loan system, Electorial system and Convictions system.
-These return a credit score between 0 and 100 as well as data on what the score was based.
+These return a raw credit score between 0 and 100 as well as data on what the score was based.

-The main ScoreService then takes these individual scores and then applies weighting to them to calculate the final score.
+The main ScoreService then takes these individual raw scores and then applies weighting to them to calculate the final credit score.
 The weights are set in the application.properties file

 org.demo.intelligentcreditscoring.weights.hasConvictionsWeight=1.0